 Breakfast

-I used to eat either a bagel for breakfast or pancakes.
-The brands I’d eat were still organic but not necessarily weight loss-friendly.
+I used to eat either a bagel or pancakes for breakfast.
+The brands I’d eat were still organic but not necessarily weight-loss-friendly.
 This was mainly because I wasn’t getting enough protein.

 So, I now eat egg whites mixed with bell peppers and coconut oil plus hash browns fried in oil.
 Or if I want pancakes, I’ll add protein powder.
 Or sometimes I’ll eat a smoothie bowl.